fixthestatusquo/proca/README.md

 Please note that this project is released with a [Contributor Code of Conduct](code_of_conduct.md).
 By participating in this project you agree to abide by its terms.

+We strive to use an inclusive language in code, documentation and issue tracker.
+By contributing to this project, you will listen to input when someone raise an issue that doesn't concern you directly and refrain to argue endlessly.
+Atalassian [has a good list](https://atlassian.design/content/inclusive-writing) that isn't meant to be exclusive.